WAP Help and User Guide Approval Routes

 - Construction Applications – if this functionality is to be used; approval will be based either on supplier or job.

-- Customers (please include link to WAP System Settings HUG – Point 26.
+- Customers (please refer to the WAP System Settings HUG – Point 26.
 Sage Admin) – if new customer requests are being entered into WAP for approval prior to posting into Sage, these can only be approved based on requesting user.
 Usually a default approval route for this document type will be created to either a Finance user or set of users.

-- Supplier (please include link to WAP System Settings HUG – Point 26.
+- Supplier (please refer to the WAP System Settings HUG – Point 26.
 Sage Admin) – if new supplier requests are being entered into WAP for approval prior to posting into Sage, these can only be approved based on requesting user.
 Usually a default approval route for this document type will be created to either a Finance user or set of users.

-- Stock Item (please include link to WAP System Settings HUG – Point 26.
+- Stock Item (please refer to the WAP System Settings HUG – Point 26.
 Sage Admin) – if new stock item requests are being entered into WAP for approval prior to posting into Sage, these can only be approved based on requesting user.
 Usually a default approval route for this document type will be created to a Procurement team.

-- Expense Supplier (please include link to WAP System Settings HUG – Point 26.
+- Expense Supplier (please refer to the WAP System Settings HUG – Point 26.
 Sage Admin) – if new expense supplier requests are being entered into WAP for approval prior to posting into Sage, these can only be approved based on requesting user.
 Usually a default approval route for this document type will be created to either a Finance user or set of users.

 - Document Requires Approval: tick to configure functionality for each enabled module.

 - Approve as Single Document: documents are approved per line/item but can be approved as a single document if required.
 Note; this would require all lines on the document to be routed by the same route; i.e. all lines must have the same nominal account.
 We would recommend leaving unticked as per the default settings.